Jordan Rudess: Use of technology

 Since 2001, Rudess has used custom-made swiveling keyboard stands on stage for both Dream Theater and his solo career, which are built by Patrick Slaats from the Netherlands.
 On Dream Theater's 2007–2008 "Chaos in Motion Tour," Rudess expanded his live setup with the addition of a Korg RADIAS, a Manikin Memotron, and a Zen Riffer keytar.
 Rudess stopped using his Synthesizers.com modular after the European leg of the tour due to its size and weight.
 He still owns the synthesizer and keeps it in his home studio.
 During the Progressive Nation 2008 tour, he introduced a Kaoss Pad 3 on stage for the closing medley.

 For the 2009–2010 tour in support of Black Clouds & Silver Linings, Rudess introduced the Apple iPhone on stage, running an application called Bebot Robot Synth.
 Rudess originally used Bebot on the studio recording of "A Rite of Passage."
 In live performances, he utilized it on the same song, as well as in improvised solos featured in "Hollow Years" and "Solitary Shell."

 On September 24, 2010, Rudess released the song "Krump," an electronica single, on iTunes.
 It featured the use of the new Roland Gaia, Roland's more recent keyboard.

+In 2023 Rudess partnered with software developer Lightricks' report on the 'Creator Economy in the Age of AI', writing about "Shaping the Future of Music."
+In 2024 he used the company's LTX model to create his own music video.